ks-guy/trump-scanner/README.md

 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a Pull Request
+5. Create a new Pull Request

 ## License

-MIT

-## About

-A comprehensive system for collecting, analyzing, and verifying Trump-related quotes and documents from various sources.
+This project is licensed under the MIT License - see the LICENSE file for details.